 There are some GUI implementations of this tool like Rclone Browser that let you use Rclone in a slightly easier manner.

 It’s a command-line tool written with GO programming language.
-It doesn’t have background sync feature.
-It’s designed to upload/download files in a push/pull style.
+It doesn’t have a background sync feature.
+Not only that but it’s designed to upload/download files in a push/pull style.
 Frankly, it’s a little difficult to use it for everyday purposes.
 You’ll find a complete guide for Drive on its GitHub project.